BiprarshiD/AOS-backup/POSIX_IPC_MessagePassing(Working)/README.md

-## Issue Identified
+## Atomicity and Deadlock Issues in Existing Code

 While testing the werewolves code, we identified an interesting issue with parallel communication.
-If two or more users send messages at the same time, it becomes more than likely that not all the messages are delivered.
+If two or more users send messages at the same time during chatting (discussion) between townspeople, it becomes more than likely that not all the messages are delivered.

-Using the script `parallel_conversation.sh` we are trying to identify whether werewolves can handle multiple texts being sent simulatenously.
-As it is evident from the following image , each box clearly misses a text from a player.
+Using the script `parallel_conversation.sh` we are trying to identify whether werewolves can handle multiple texts being sent simultaneously.
+As it is evident from the following image, each box clearly misses a text from a player.

 ![parallel conversation impeded](https://github.com/BiprarshiD/AOS-backup/assets/46216520/a630c5fd-bff7-475b-b9d9-5a7e8fec6fe1)

+## Goals for this Project
-So our goal for using `posix_ipc` is to solve this atomicity and deadlock issues that arises.
+1. Solve the atomicity and deadlock issues as described above.
+2. Use POSIX_IPC Message Queues to implement the communication layer in the Werewolves game.
+Instead of named pipes, our code uses Message Passing using POSIX IPC Message Queues to communicate between players and the moderator.

-The game has been tested and verified with 4 players.
+The game has been tested and verified with 4 players. [ player0, player1, player2, player ]

 ## DIRECTORY STRUCTURE